Biden administration waives 26 federal laws to allow border wall construction in South Texas

 “A plan to build a wall through will bulldoze an impermeable barrier straight through the heart of that habitat.
 It will stop wildlife migrations dead in their tracks.
 It will destroy a huge amount of wildlife refuge land.
 And it’s a horrific step backwards for the borderlands,” Laiken Jordahl, a southwest conservation advocate for the Center for Biological Diversity, said Wednesday afternoon.

-During the Trump administration, about 450 miles of barriers were built along the southwest border between 2017 and January 2021.
+During the Trump administration, about 450 miles (724 kilometers) of barriers were built along the southwest border between 2017 and January 2021.
 Texas Governor Greg Abbott renewed those efforts after the Biden administration halted them at the start of his presidency.

 The announcement prompted political debate by the Democratic administration facing an increase of migrants entering through the southern border in recent months, including thousands who entered the U.S. through Eagle Pass at the end of September.